ChrisYoxall/go.learning/readme.md

         lname: "Yoxall",
     }

 Go passes by value which means a copy will be created when passing something to a function.
-To change a value type in a function need to use pointers so the actual type is changed rather than the copy (referency types use pointers by default).
+To change a value type in a function need to use pointers so the actual type is changed rather than the copy (reference types use pointers by default).

 ## POINTERS